 Schedule, Rights and Payment

-Issue #5 will be released Fall 2018 as an e-book, audiobook and print magazine.
-Most accepted stories will also be published on our website.
+Issue #7 will be released Spring 2019 as an audiobook and print magazine.
+Some accepted stories will also be published on our website.
 We purchase first world English print and electronic publishing rights for six months and non-exclusive rights thereafter.

 Authors will receive their first payment within 3 months of their issue’s release date, and an annual residuals check.
 Contributors will also receive a free digital copy of the issue.